 Neck pain is a common problem which, perhaps surprisingly, can result in headaches, migraines, muscle spasms and pain in the arms or shoulders.
 Compression of nerves in the neck area can cause pain, tingling or numbness all the way down the arms and into the hands and lead to tension headaches.
-Neck pain can also be caused by poor posture, compromising sleeping positions, work or sports related injuries and trauma such as whiplash from an accident.
-Babies can also suffer from neck pain as a result of the birth process.
+Pain in the neck can also be caused by poor posture, compromising sleeping positions, work or sports related injuries and trauma such as whiplash from an accident.
+Babies can also suffer from neck muscles pain as a result of the birth process.

 What Causes Neck Pain?

 Pain in the neck can take varying times to heal depending on the cause of the problem.

 - Lifestyle factors eg. sleeping position, prolonged computer use